hashicorp/serf/website/source/intro/vs-chef-puppet.html.markdown

 Lastly, these tools are not friendly for immutable infrastructure as they require constant operation to keep nodes up to date.

-That said, Serf is designed to be used along side config management tools.
+That said, Serf is designed to be used alongside config management tools.
 Once configured, Serf can be used to handle changes to the cluster and update configuration files nearly instantly instead of relying on convergence runs.
-This way a web server can join a cluster in seconds instead of hours.
+This way, a web server can join a cluster in seconds instead of hours.
-The separation of configuration management and cluster management also has a number of advantageous side affects: Chef recipes and Puppet manifests become simpler without global state, periodic runs are no longer required for membership updates, and the infrastructure can become immutable since config management runs require no global state.
+The separation of configuration management and cluster management also has a number of advantageous side effects: Chef recipes and Puppet manifests become simpler without global state, periodic runs are no longer required for membership updates, and the infrastructure can become immutable since config management runs require no global state.